 - Pour kerosene or fuel oil down the side holes.

-Thirdly, I question the claim that no open flame is involved if you undertake burning.
+I question the claim that no open flame is involved if you undertake burning.
 There may not be an open flame at the end of the process (when the roots are being consumed by fire), but initially there will, in fact, be an open flame if you use kerosene to start the fire.
+In any case, you must make sure that stump-burning of any kind is allowed by law in your area.
+Also check with HOA rules, as applicable.

-Above I've laid out the basic instructions for using Stump-Out, as stated by the manufacturer.
-In the ideal scenario, you'll follow those steps to the letter, and in six weeks you'll be rid of the stump.
+In the ideal scenario, you'll follow the manufacturer's steps to the letter, and in six weeks you'll be rid of the stump.
 But now -- based on my own test project -- let me paint a more realistic picture.
-This is how the project is more likely to go for the average suburban homeowner who attempts stump removal via Stump-Out.
+This is how the project is more likely to go for the average suburban homeowner who attempts stump removal with Stump-Out.

-As I state above, I began my project in October of 2013.
-The stump exhibited no noticeable deterioration during the cold-weather months that followed.
+I began my project in the fall, and the stump exhibited no noticeable deterioration during the cold-weather months that followed.
 It had rotted some when I checked again in spring, and I removed some of this rotted wood, drilled new holes, and added more Stump-Out.
 By July, there was additional decomposition.
 Again, I removed the decomposed wood, did more drilling, and applied more Stump-Out.

 What was left at this point was mainly the heartwood.
-It probably wouldn't have been difficult to remove it manually, but I wanted to leave a bit of stump so that I could experiment with burning, which I undertook on August 24, 2014.
+It probably wouldn't have been difficult to remove it manually, but I wanted to leave a bit of stump so that I could experiment with burning.
 Following the directions, I ended up pouring about a gallon of kerosene on the stump, then set it on fire.
 Frankly, I was disappointed with the results.
 I found that I had almost as much stump left after the fire as before.
 I aborted the experiment and finished the job with my trusty mattock.

 If you're an able-bodied person capable of a little physical work, I would not recommend you bother with Bonide's Stump-Out.
-By the time you're through running around to buy the Stump-Out, the kerosene, any tools you may need, etc., you could have the tree stump out of the ground using a mattock.
+By the time you're through running around to buy the Stump-Out, the kerosene, any tools you may need, etc., you could have the tree stump out of the ground using an axe or a mattock.
 The cost to you?
 Some sweat on your brow and perhaps a tender back.
-But hey, I get that going to the gym!
+But hey, you can get that going to the gym!

 True, if you let the Stump-Out sit in the holes of the stump long enough, the wood will eventually break down, even without the use of flame.
 But that same wood will also eventually decompose naturally (especially if you keep it moist).
 This product does not seem to dramatically hasten decomposition.
 So if you don't wish to become good friends with a mattock (or find some other way to remove the stump quickly), I advise simply exercising a bit more patience.
 Bonide's powder offers no quick fix.